Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.addresses.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Advise how, where and when to create the requested amount of instances with specified accelerators, within the specified time and location limits.
+The method recommends creating future reservations for the requested resources.
+*/
+await gapi.client.compute.advice.calendarMode({ project: "project", region: "region",  });

+/*
 Retrieves an aggregated list of autoscalers.
 To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.autoscalers.aggregatedList({ project: "project",  });